nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 # Acknowledgments

-The authors wish to thank Shanwei Cen, Piotr Zmijewski, Francisco J. Chinchilla and Dionna Amalie Glaze for their valuable contributions.
+The authors wish to thank Shanwei Cen, Piotr Zmijewski, and Dionna Amalie Glaze for their valuable contributions.

 # Full Intel Profile CDDL